csc-training/geocomputing_course/materials/parallel_r.md

    * Multi-core: `parallel`
    * Multi-core or multi-node: **`future`**, `snow`, `foreach`, `Rmpi`, `pbdMPI`..

-If unsure, start with future, it is one of the newest, most versatile and easy to use.
+If unsure, start with `future`, it is one of the newest, most versatile and easy to use.

-:::{admonition} Define number of cores explicitly
+:::{admonition} Supercomputer usage
 :class: warning

-Some of the packages require specific settings in Puhti, see [CSC Docs, r-env, Parallel batch jobs](https://docs.csc.fi/apps/r-env/#parallel-batch-jobs) for details.
+Some of the packages require specific settings in Puhti, see [CSC Docs, r-env, Parallel batch jobs](https://docs.csc.fi/apps/r-env/#parallel-batch-jobs) for details about some of these packages.
 These might differ from package's general instructions.

 :::